eclipse-hono/hono/site/documentation/content/api/event-pubsub/index.md

 this page we will simply use *Pub/Sub* when referring to Google Pub/Sub.

-The Event API for Pub/Sub is an alternative to the [Event API for Kafka]({{< relref "/api/event-kafka" >}}) for applications that want to consume events from a Pub/Sub Messaging Network instead of an Apache Kafka&trade; broker.
+The Event API for Pub/Sub is an alternative to the [Event API for Kafka]({{< relref "/api/event-kafka" >}}) for applications that want to consume events from Pub/Sub instead of an Apache Kafka&trade; broker.

 ## Southbound Operations

-The following operation can be used by *Protocol Adapters* to publish event data received from devices to consumers like *Business Applications*.
+The following operation can be used by *Protocol Adapters* to publish event messages received from devices to consumers like *Business Applications*.

 ### Publish Event Data

-The protocol adapter writes messages to the tenant-specific topic `projects/${project_id}/topics/${tenant_id}.event` where `${project_id}` is the ID of the Google project and `${tenant_id}` is the ID of the tenant that the client wants to upload telemetry data for.
+The protocol adapter writes messages to the tenant-specific topic `projects/${google_project_id}/topics/${tenant_id}.event` where `${google_project_id}` is the ID of the Google Cloud project and `${tenant_id}` is the ID of the tenant that the client wants to upload event messages for.

 **Preconditions**

+1. A Google Cloud Project is set up with the Pub/Sub API enabled.
-1. The projectId is declared in the deployment file.
+2. The ID of the Google Cloud Project is declared as mentioned in the [Publisher Configuration]({{< relref "/admin-guide/pubsub-config#publisher-configuration" >}}).
-2. The client is authorized to write to the topic.
+3. The client is authorized to write to the topic.
-3. The device for which the adapter wants to send telemetry data has been registered (see [Device Registration API]({{< relref "/api/device-registration" >}})).
+4. The device for which the adapter wants to send event messages has been registered (see [Device Registration API]({{< relref "/api/device-registration" >}})).

 **Message Flow**